 About

-All photographs by Isabella Dellolio Photography
+All other photographs by Isabella Dellolio Photography

 Hulting-Cohen co-chaired the North American Saxophone Alliance’s Committee for Gender Equity from 2022-2024 and today co-directs the New England Saxophone Symposium with University of Massachusetts Amherst colleague, Felipe Salles.
 Hulting-Cohen studied with Donald Sinta at the University of Michigan and endorses Conn-Selmer, D’Addario Woodwinds, Silverstein, and Key Leaves products.